quack/quack/README.md

-### Urano
+# Urano Lang

 > A Rust-based programming language with gradual and duck typing that targets PHP.

 ![Urano](./resource/logo.png)